goblin45/Rajarshi-Dutta_5016982/Week 1/Design Patterns and Principles/Exercise 8; Implementing the Strategy Pattern/StrategyPatternExample/Answer.md

-# Implementing the Strategy Pattern
+# Exercise 8: Implementing the Strategy Pattern

 ## Create a New Java Project:
 - **Project Name:** StrategyPatternExample